Why not just donate to individual charities?

 2. Due diligence

 Many of the most promising opportunities for impact involve taking risks; a project with a high expected value might still end up having little to no impact, or even causing harm.
-The managers at each Fund, as well as operations staff at the Effective Ventures Foundation, make use of their knowledge and experience to assess projects and identify risks.
+The managers at each Fund, as well as operations staff at the Centre for Effective Altruism, make use of their knowledge and experience to assess projects and identify risks.

 3. Coordinate funding for new opportunities